absolute-quantum/cats-blender-plugin/README.md

   - FBX no longer imports animations and poses by default
 - **Fix Model**:
   - Now always applies transforms of the model
+  - Fixed a bug which could delete bones unintentionally
 - **Model**:
   - Fixed pose mode error in 2.80